AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/adobe-commerce-crons-are-disabled-without-any-intervention.md

 <u>Actual result</u>:

 Your [!DNL crons] are disabled after deployment.
-You see **[!UICONTROL INFO: Enable cron]** in the deploy log.

 ## Cause

-You might not have pulled updates from templates.
-Check [!DNL OPcache] configuration as the [!UICONTROL op-exclude.txt] file could contain incorrect paths.
-For steps, refer to _Find OPcache configuration settings_ in [Installation Guide > PHP settings](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/prerequisites/php-settings.html).
+An issue with the [!DNL OPcache] settings.

 ## Solution